jspawar80/docker_logs_ELK/README.md

 1. **Clone this repository**

-2. **Start Services with Docker Compose**

-    If you're using Docker Compose, you can start Elasticsearch, Kibana, and optionally Logstash by running:
+2. Change the ownership of the `filebeat.yml` file to root:

    ```bash
-    docker-compose up -d
-    ```

-3. **Access Kibana**

-    Open your web browser and navigate to `http://localhost:5601` to access Kibana.

-4. Change the ownership of the `filebeat.yml` file to root:

-   ```bash
    sudo chown root:root filebeat.yml
    ```

-5. Adjust the file permissions so that only the owner (root in this case) can write to it:
+3. Adjust the file permissions so that only the owner (root in this case) can write to it:

    ```bash
    sudo chmod go-w filebeat.yml